David-Rushton/CalculatorCli/docs/calculation-engine.md

 ## Steps

 Each of the steps is wrapped in a try/catch statement.
-When any of the steps fails an error report is generated from the expcetion.
+When any of the steps fails an error report is generated from the exception.
 It is then printed to the console.
 If all the steps succeed the result is returned to the user.

 Where possible we throw custom exceptions.
 These contain as much details as possible, so we can